Great! We'll call you.

 EIS stands out as an attractive IHT planning tool for several compelling reasons.
 Firstly, the scheme allows for significantly higher annual investment limits—up to £1 million, or £2 million if invested in knowledge-intensive companies.
 This higher ceiling permits rapid IHT planning in contrast to the slower pace of most other IHT-mitigation methods.
 Secondly, EIS investments achieve IHT-exempt status in just two years, unlike the seven years commonly required for trusts and gifts.
 This speed is particularly valuable for those seeking to quickly secure their financial legacies.

 Moreover, EIS investments offer more than just IHT relief; they come with additional tax incentives such as income tax and capital gains tax relief.
 EIS shares that qualify for relief also usually meet BPR conditions, which adds an extra layer of IHT mitigation.
-Furthermore, investors maintain complete control over their assets during their lifetime—a luxury not often available with other strategies such as certain types of trusts.
-While EIS investments are not without risk, given that they're generally in early-stage companies, the risk-reward ratio is often considered favorable, particularly when backed by substantial tax incentives.
-Therefore, with proper consultation from financial advisors, EIS provides an effective and multifaceted tool for experienced investors looking to mitigate their IHT liabilities while also enjoying other tax benefits.
+Furthermore, investors maintain complete control over their assets during their lifetime—a privilege not often available with other strategies such as certain types of trusts.
+While EIS investments are not without risk, given that they're generally in early-stage companies, the risk-reward ratio is often considered favourable, particularly when backed by substantial tax incentives.
+Therefore, with proper consultation from financial advisors, EIS provides an effective and multi-faceted tool for experienced investors looking to mitigate their IHT liabilities while also enjoying other tax benefits.

 Amid rising IHT receipts and shifting policies, proactive estate planning has never been more important.
 While IHT ultimately provides the capital required to maintain the country’s infrastructure, adeptly navigating its complexities enables you to pass on more of your hard-earned wealth to your children.
 Given the financial stakes involved and the evolving nature of tax law, diligent planning and professional advice are indispensable.
 With strategic choices in investment portfolios like BPR, EIS, and SEIS, you can meaningfully mitigate your IHT liability and preserve your estate's value for future generations.
 Unless, that is, you prefer to contribute more to the public purse - the choice is yours.